Christian Hackenberg: 2016 season

 The New York Jets selected Hackenberg in the second round (51st overall) of the 2016 NFL draft.
 On May 12, 2016, the New York Jets signed Hackenberg to a four-year, $4.66 million contract featuring a $1.6 million signing bonus.

 Hackenberg made his preseason debut on August 27, 2016, during the third preseason game against the New York Giants, where he completed 6 out of 16 passes for 105 yards with a touchdown and an interception.
 He also played in the preseason finale against the Philadelphia Eagles on September 1, 2016, where he was 11 for 31 with 54 passing yards and an interception returned for a touchdown.

 Hackenberg began the regular season as the Jets' fourth-string quarterback.
+However, he never played a down during the season.
 He was inactive for the first 15 regular season games, and was only active in the season finale due to a decimated depth chart.
 Throughout the season, he remained on the bench behind starting quarterback Ryan Fitzpatrick, who was benched for ineffective play; Geno Smith, who went on season-ending injured reserve list; and Bryce Petty, who also suffered a season-ending injury.
-Hackenberg did not play a down in the 2016 season.